Enter your ZIP to

 Best Series

 The Ruud Ultra Series offers up to 96% AFUE, variable-speed operation, and a durable design built for consistent performance.
-I recommend it for homeowners who want reliable heating at a fair price, with the peace of mind of easy service and parts availability.
+This model is recommended for homeowners who want reliable heating at a fair price, with the peace of mind of easy service and parts availability.

 Reliable performance